Skip to content

 15. U Bein Bridge, Myanmar

-The U Bein Bridge, located near Amarapura in Myanmar, is the world’s oldest and longest teakwood bridge.
-Built between 1849 and 1851 by order of Maung Bein (U Bein), the mayor of Amarapura, the bridge was constructed using teak wood reclaimed from the former royal palace of Inwa, which had been damaged over time.
-Stretching approximately 1.2 kilometers (0.75 miles) across Taungthaman Lake, it is supported by over 1,000 wooden pillars, some of which have been replaced with concrete to enhance stability.
+The U Bein Bridge, located near Amarapura in Myanmar, holds the distinction of being the world’s oldest and longest teakwood bridge.
+Constructed between 1849 and 1851 under the direction of Maung Bein (U Bein), then the mayor of Amarapura, the bridge was built using teak wood reclaimed from the former royal palace of Inwa, which had deteriorated over time.

 14. Eshima Ohashi Bridge, Japan